-Section 5.15 (2) (b) establishes specific population ranges, tied to the population of the municipality, that wards must fall within:
+Section 5.15 (2) (b), Wisconsin Statutes, establishes specific population ranges, tied to the population of the municipality:

 Population of Municipality Ward Population Range

 Cities over 150,000 1,000 to 4,000

 Cities 39,000 to 149,999 800 to 3,200

 Cities, villages, or towns

 10,000 to 38,999 600 to 2,100

 1,000 to 9,999 300 to 1,000

-Cities, villages, or towns to 999 no division required
+Cities, villages, or towns fewer than 1,000 No division required

 Wards may be established below the prescribed population ranges under several specified circumstances.
-These situations include territory which is located in a county or school district other than the county or school district in which the major part of the municipality is located; island territory containing resident population; territory which becomes part of a municipality after the adoption of a decennial ward plan; territory consisting of a portion of a ward the remainder of which has been detached from a municipality; and wards established to permit the creation of supervisory districts of equal population.
+These situations include territory that is located in a county or school district other than the county or school district in which the major part of the municipality is located; island territory containing resident population; territory which becomes part of a municipality after April 1 of the census year; territory consisting of a portion of a ward the remainder of which has been detached from a municipality; and wards established because of deviation between census geography and between municipal boundaries.

-Adjusting Ward Boundaries in 2011
+Adjusting Ward Boundaries in 2021